 This encounter with the Frost King and his sleeping enemy, early in the narrative, confirms that Vasya had inherited her mother’s (and grandmother’s) second sight, and allows Arden to build up the suspense as the novel progresses that there will be a battle over Vasya one day.

 As if this wasn’t a heady enough mixture, already, Arden sets the traditional story against the coming of Christianity from the city into the provinces.
-The message is brought by Konstantin, a young icon-painting priest with blazing eyes, who uses words of fire and brimstone to bring fear to his flock to get them to abandon the old ways.
+The message is brought by a young icon-painting priest with blazing eyes, Konstantin, who uses words of fire and brimstone to being fear to his flock to get them to abandon the old ways.

 Vasya’s stepmother, Anna, can also see the sprites.
 She, however, believes that they are devils which must be driven out, and throws herself into the sanctuary of the church.
 She does nothing to discourage locals from thinking that Vasya is a witch, and seeks to get her married off and far away from home to protect herself from going mad.

 The two worlds will collide when the Frost King’s brother, Medved the Bear – aka the Devil wakes up and starts causing havoc.
 Konstantin’s faith will be tried and Vasya will be the lynchpin in this battle between good and evil.